Sutter Health: Other services

+Past and future changes

 In 2010, Marin General Hospital (now MarinHealth Medical Center) left Sutter Health to operate independently under the Marin Healthcare District.

+In 2016, Sutter Health informed Berkeley's mayor of its plans to close Alta Bates by 2030 and relocate its services to the Oakland branch.
+The reason provided for the move was the infeasibility of the required seismic upgrades for the hospital.
+In 2025, Sutter announced it would replace Alta Bates with a new campus set to open in Emeryville in 2030.

 Notable services

 Sutter Health doctors and hospitals provide a variety of clinical services including cancer care, complementary medicine, diabetes care, heart care, children's health, home health/hospice, mental health care, orthopedics, pregnancy and childbirth, sleep disorders, transplant services, and weight loss surgery (bariatrics).

 Sutter Health affiliates have been nationally recognized for cardiac care, neonatology, transplant care, and neurosurgery.

 Until the opening of UCSF Benioff Children's Hospital's pediatric emergency department in 2013, Sutter ran the only pediatric emergency department in San Francisco.

 Scout by Sutter Health is a 12-week, nonclinical program targeted at people aged 12 to 26 designed to help them deal with anxiety, depression, and stress.
 It has weekly screenings for anxiety and depression.
 Personalized content is determined by their responses to the screenings.
 Modules are also sent to caregivers, mostly parents.
 Exercises are offered.
 Nonclinical guides are provided by Boston-based Docent Health.
-In 2022 Ada Health was integrated into the program.
+In 2022, Ada Health was integrated into the program.